aai-institute/lakefs-spec/docs/quickstart.md

     We generally recommend installing the library in a virtual environment to ensure proper isolation, especially when following this quickstart guide.

-    If you are using Poetry, virtual environments can automatically be created by the tool.
+    If you are using uv, virtual environments can automatically be created by the tool.

     If you prefer the `venv` functionality built into Python, see the [official docs](https://docs.python.org/3/library/venv.html) (tl;dr: `python -m venv venv; source venv/bin/activate`).